apache/cloudstack-documentation/source/installguide/hypervisor/vsphere.rst

    resources in the CloudStack environment.

--  You do not have to create any vEthernet port profiles – CloudStack does that during VM deployment.
+-  You do not have to create any vEthernet port profiles – CloudStack does that during Instance deployment.

 -  Ensure that you create required port profiles to be used by CloudStack for different traffic types of CloudStack, such as